 1932-Walt Disney’s “Flowers and Trees” the first Technicolor Cartoon.
 Disney had worked out a deal with Technicolor creator Herbert Kalmus to use his technique exclusively for two years to show larger Hollywood studios its quality.

 1932- The first Los Angeles hosting of the Olympic Games in their spanking new Coliseum.
 Gold medalist in swimming Larry Buster Crabbe later became a movie star.
+Also Johnny Weissmuller.
 Another medalist, the Hawaiian Duke Kahanamoku, began to teach the Californians about a new sport- surfing!

 1935- THE FIRST PAPERBACK BOOK- Andre Maurois 'Ariel, a Life of Shelley', published in this new form by Penguin Books of London.

-1936- Producer David O. Selznick buys the movie rights to the best selling book “Gone With The Wind” from an ailing Irving Thallberg.
-The "boy genius" Thallberg was hoping that Selznick would ruin himself in the process of making this film.
+1936- Producer David O. Selznick buys the movie rights to the best selling book “Gone With The Wind” from an ailing Irving Thalberg.
+The "boy genius" Thalberg was hoping that Selznick would ruin himself in the process of making this film.
 Thalberg was convinced that GWTW would prove to be a massive flop because "Costume dramas are box office poison."
 D’oh!

 1948 - Professional wrestling premieres on prime-time network TV ( DuMont )